-We aim to show the existence of strong asymptotic arbitrage in the previously described large financial market.
-Based on the above discussion, we show that the sequence of objective probability measures is entirely asymptotically separable from the sequence of equivalent martingale measures.
-The proof uses the notion of relative entropy and a dichotomy result for sequences of Gaussian measures.
+In order to show the existence of strong asymptotic arbitrage in the sequence of mixed fractional Black--Scholes models we use the result of \cite{Kakra} that was mentioned above.
+That means we show that the sequence of objective probability measures is entirely asymptotically separable from the sequence of equivalent martingale measures.
+Our main contribution is the proof of this entire asymptotic separability in the given model.
+We use the notion of relative entropy and a dichotomy result for sequences of Gaussian measures.
 Indeed, inspired by the work of Cheridito \cite{Ch,Ch1}, we first show, for each fixed market, that the entropy of the objective probability measure relative to the equivalent martingale measure, both restricted to a discrete partition, converges to infinity.
-Our proof then follows using tightness arguments for the sequence of Radon-Nikodym derivatives of the objective probability measures with respect to equivalent martingale measures and the fact that two sequences of Gaussian measures are either mutually contiguous or entirely separable.
+Our proof then follows using tightness arguments for the sequence of Radon--Nikodym derivatives of the objective probability measures with respect to equivalent martingale measures and the fact that two sequences of Gaussian measures are either mutually contiguous or entirely separable.
 The latter is known in the literature as the equivalence/singularity dichotomy for sequences of Gaussian processes, see \cite{Eag81}.

 The paper is structured as follows.
-In Section~\ref{S1}, we set the mixed fractional Black-Scholes model and recall the framework of the large financial market.
+In Section~\ref{S1}, we set the mixed fractional Black--Scholes model and recall the framework of the large financial market.
 At the end of this part, we state the main result (Theorem~\ref{t1}).
 Section \ref{S2} is dedicated to the proof of Theorem~\ref{t1}, whereas Section \ref{S3} provides a discussion about the existence of strong asymptotic arbitrage using self-financing strategies constrained to jump only in a finite set of times.
-We end our work with Appendix~\ref{A1} in which we recall the definition of relative entropy and an equivalent characterization in terms of the Radon-Nikodym derivative.
+We end our work with Appendix~\ref{A1} in which we recall the definition of relative entropy and an equivalent characterization in terms of the Radon--Nikodym derivative.